Ars-byte/The-Impossible-Game/README.md

 To run the game:

 Make sure you have Python 3 installed.

-Save the code as a .py file (e.g., main.py).

-Open a terminal or command line.

 Navigate to the directory where you saved the file.